peteroupc/html3dutil/tutorials/shapes.md

     shape.setPosition(2,4,5);
     // same, but passing an array
     shape.setPosition([2,4,5]);
-    // move the shape 40 units about X axis, 20 units about Y axis,
+    // rotate the shape 40 units about X axis, 20 units about Y axis,
     // and 50 units about Z axis
-    shape.setRotation(40,20,50);
-    // same, but passing an array
-    shape.setRotation([40,20,50]);
+    shape.setQuaternion(GLMath.quatFromPitchYawRoll(40,20,50));
+    // rotate the shape 20 units about X axis and Y axis shape.setQuaternion(GLMath.quatFromAngleAxis(20,1,1,0));
     // scale the shape by 2x in all axes shape.setScale(2,2,2);
     // same, but passing an array